lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 For efficiency, QSS requires to know what states trigger which element of the event indicator function.
-Also, it will need to have access to, or else approximate numerically, the time derivatives of the event indicators.
+Also, it will need to have access to, or else approximate numerically, the time derivatives of the event indicator.
 FMI 2.0 outputs an array of real-valued event indicators, but no variable dependencies.

 Therefore, we introduce the following xml section, which assumes we have